-Included in the assembly registration, this night of celebration and socializing will include a silent auction, three-course dinner, dance, and an awards program highlighting the successes of ReconcilingWorks and the people who have made this organization what it is today!
-The program will include hearing from Emily Eastwood and a showing of appreciation and thanks for her work and dedication to ReconcilingWorks and the movement.
+Included in the assembly registration, this night of celebration and socializing will include a silent auction, three-course dinner, live music from David Lohman, and an awards program highlighting the successes of ReconcilingWorks and the people who have made this organization what it is today!

 The Courtyard Marriott Downtown Minneapolis will be our host for this joyful evening and is the same hotel ReconcilingWorks has partnered with to offer a housing block!
 It is just a mile from Augsburg College.
 For those coming from the Friday Conference activities, there will be shuttle services to the hotel and back.